 Here is the page from the article.
 Notice where the arrow is pointing.
 Normally you would run your loops up and down the room until you’re done.
 FALSCH!
 You could do better.

 A reverse return layout method distributes the heat evenly across the slab.
-It achieves more comfort, and it looks hot like your ____?
-All the European heating instagramers do it this way and girls seem to like my style.
-This is one step towards building better Mechanical Rooms and gaining higher performance.
+It achieves better comfort and more efficiency.
+All the European heating instagramers do it this way and it seems like North Americans are getting laughed at for once again being uneducated.
+This is one step towards building better Mechanical Rooms and gaining higher performance out of your boiler.
 So lets go buy some PEX, plan some loops, get layed, and have a party!

-The ability to carry tools and parts inside of our vehicles increases the confidence of our team and improves the chances of getting sh*t done.
-Speaking for many trades: electrician, painter, carpenter, builder, etc, they maintain a lifestyle of self-reliance and express it through working tools including vans.
-We’ve left this article to have open commentary so leave your opinion with a reply.
+The ability to carry tools and parts inside of our vehicles increases the confidence of our team and improves the chances of getting things done.
+Speaking for many trades: electrician, painter, carpenter, builder, etc, they maintain a lifestyle of self-reliance and express it through tools, including vehicles.
 This article begins with a short story, followed by pictures of our Transit XLT and ends with a video filmed somewhere in Ontario.

 At Blackrock HVAC we accept this reality so we work on improving the comfort, fun, and functionality of our vans.
 Our company culture has lots to do with automobiles and engines.
 If your van or truck is a tool for business then taking care of it is money well spent.
-Don’t be that guy who drives that creepy van around town scaring all the children, we’re trades professionals after all.
+Don’t be that guy who drives a creepy rusty old van around town scaring women and children, we’re professionals by trade.

 This is a cinema example of our professional gas installation abilities.
 All outdoor gas lines are tailored to your residence.